Adithya1435/Dualboot-Cloudready-OS/README.md

 script to do that on a **Single hard disk (Not with Second hard disk)**.

 ## Prerequisites
-1. UEFI based PC (GPT Disk)
+- UEFI based PC (GPT Disk)
+- x86_64 based CPU
-2. Minimum of 16GB free space
+- Minimum of 16GB free space
-3. Cloudready image above v70
+- Cloudready image above v70
-4. 8GB USB (Not needed if you are dual booting with linux)
+- 8GB USB (Not needed if you are dual booting with linux)

  > Note: I am not responsible for any data loss.
 Please follow this guide carefully